AS97GitHub/Conker-Glyph-Editor/README.md

 If possible, verify your changes in the actual game (for example, using XEMU).
 It is recommended to make small edits and test them before relying on the editor for large-scale modifications.

-## Data format used by the library

-For a detailed description of the CAFF container format, the glyph table, and the character→glyph mapping table, see the project's accompanying documentation and the write-up of the reverse-engineering process.